wardd64/GrandUnityUtilCollection/README.md

 # Contributing to GUUC

 GUUC is supposed to be completely open source, so anyone can contribute.
 We do want to uphold some level of quality control for the final product, so make sure to read over the guidelines first.
+If nothing else, **look out for any pieces of text in bold**.
 To upload your contributions simply clone the repo into the Asset folder of a Unity project, or include it as a submodule.
 Push changes to a new branch and get going!

 ## Guidelines